-The mesonic sector incorporates the chiral properties of the model.
+The meson sector incorporates the chiral properties of the model.
 In the QCD with finite quark masses, the chiral symmetry is explicitly broken, and the chiral phase transition manifests as a smooth crossover rather than a true phase transition.
-Consequently, the field $\sigma$ plays the role of the approximate order parameter associated with the chiral symmetry breaking: it takes a non-vanishing value in the low-temperature, chirally-broken phase and gradually approaches zero as the temperature increases.
+Consequently, the field $\sigma$ plays the role of the approximate order parameter associated with the chiral symmetry breaking: it takes a non-vanishing value in the low-temperature, chirally broken phase and gradually approaches zero as the temperature increases.